ShakirAkbari/ExtractPDFText/README.md

 3. **data**:
    - This is the default input folder.
-   - It should be a subdirectory of the parent folder at the same level as the executable.
+   - It should be a subfolder of the parent folder at the same level as the executable.
    - All PDF files to be processed should be placed in this folder.
    - The program will look for this folder by default if no input folder is specified.